 If you’ve read books or articles on Buffett, then you know the conventional wisdom is that Buffett makes his fortune by buying great companies trading at great prices… and then holding them for years.
 A strategy called value investing.

-That’s one of my favorite strategies plus it’s a safe and proven way to build real, sustainable wealth.
+That’s one of my favourite strategies – plus it’s a safe and proven way to build real, sustainable wealth.

-I’ll be doing a three part masterclass series on how to select individual stocks in August with a seasoned stock picking investor who I know you’ll love.
+➤ I did a three-part masterclass series on how to select individual stocks in August 2021 with seasoned stock picking investor Nic Oldert.
+The masterclass series is available online.

 But that’s not what I want to talk about now.

-What I want to talk about is that, what a lot of people don’t know, is that Buffett didn’t make billions just through value investing.
-He used alternate strategies to generate immediate income while his long-term investments selections came to fruition.
+What I want to talk about is this: what a lot of people don’t know is that Buffett didn’t make billions just through value investing – he also used other strategies to generate immediate income while waiting for his long-term investments selections to come to fruition.

-Regular investors often misunderstand this strategy… But it’s potentially very profitable.
+Regular investors often misunderstand this strategy… but it can be very profitable.

-In the Wealth Builder Masterclass I did I shared what this strategy is and, more importantly, how to use it to generate immediate income.
+In the Wealth Builder Masterclass I did a while back I shared what this strategy is and, more importantly, how to use it to generate immediate income.